Core Concepts

 What you will learn

-- How to create your first Pipeline and how to decompose it into multiple Jobs
+- Create your first Pipeline and decompose it into multiple Jobs

 - Deploy these jobs to a Runner and customize the available functionality

-- Learn about Stages, allowing you to control the sequential versus concurrent execution of jobs
+- Control the sequential versus concurrent execution of jobs with Stages

 Set aside 30 minutes to complete the section.